-Automation is a broad term in the manufacturing world and can apply to many parts of your production line, from processing to packaging to palletizing.
+Automation is a broad term in the manufacturing world and can apply to many parts of your production line, from processing to packaging to an automated palletizing system.
 Our expertise is in packaging automation, which starts with your unwrapped product fresh off your processing line, and ends with a finished pallet, ready to load onto your trucks.

-There are three important types of packaging automation: primary, secondary, and tertiary/palletizing.
-We’ll walk through each of them in this article to give you an idea of what a fully automated packaging line could look like for your product.
+There are three important types of packaging automation: primary, secondary, and palletizing.
+We’ll walk through each of them in this article to give you an idea of what a fully automated packaging line with an automatic palletizing system could look like for your product.

 Primary Packaging Automation

 This type of automation deals with loading your product into your primary packaging equipment.
 It could be a muffin coming out of a cooling tunnel, ready to enter your flow wrapper, or a fresh cut of meat coming out of a slicer, ready to enter your thermoformer.